-Indirect tax is levied when people consume any goods or services.
-When purchasing a product or a service, a consumer must pay the tax along with the cost of goods to the seller.
-The manufacturers, retailers, or sellers collect this tax from the consumer through the seller and pay it to the government.
-In the case of direct taxation, they have to pay the tax directly to the government.
+In simple terms, an indirect tax is applied when people consume goods or services.
+While purchasing a product or a service, a consumer must pay the tax along with the cost of goods to the seller.
+Manufacturers, retailers, or sellers collect this tax from the consumer and remit it to the government.
+In the case of direct taxes, however, consumers have to pay the tax directly to the government.

 Read more: Difference Between Direct Tax and Indirect Tax